If your hand should cause you to sin cut it off:

 if your hand should cause you to sin cut it off; it is better for you to enter into life crippled than to have two hands and go to hell…if your foot should cause you to sin cut it off; it is better for you to enter into life lame than to have two feet and be thrown into hell…if you eye should cause you to sin, tear it out; it is better for you to enter into the kingdom of God with one eye than to have two eyes and be thrown into hell… (Mark 9:43,45,47)

 Perhaps for some people alcohol or drugs are an occasion of sin leading on to committing sin.
-I think we could say the same about much of the trash that is on our TVs or in print or in other media on phones or the internet where various sins are presented as glamorous which could lead us to think it is okay to sin.
-It is no wonder that Mother Teresa of Calcutta is reported as saying about the TV, “we have a tabernacle to Jesus in the Church and we have a tabernacle to Satan in the home.”
-If she were speaking now she might say the same about the computer or the phone.
+I think we could say the same about much of the trash that is on our TVs or in print or in other media on phones or the internet where various sins are presented as glamorous.
+It is no wonder that Mother Teresa of Calcutta is reported as saying about the TV, “we have a tabernacle to Jesus in the Church, and we have a tabernacle to Satan in the home.”
+If she were speaking now, she might say the same about the computer or the phone.
 I know of one community of lay Catholics who decided not to have any TV or newspapers in their community.
 That is their way of plucking out the eye that would lead to sin.
-In today’s Gospel Jesus did not say anything about the tongue but if he did it would be something like this, “if your tongue causes you to sin cut it off; it is better for you to enter into life dumb than with speech and go to hell.”
+In today’s Gospel, Jesus did not say anything about the tongue but if he did, it would be something like this, “if your tongue causes you to sin cut it off; it is better for you to enter into life dumb than with speech and go to hell.”
 I know of one cloistered convent in which one of the convent rules is one sister may not talk to another sister about a third lest they say something bad about the third sister.
 These are the efforts two communities I know have made to avoid occasions of sin.
 What are you doing to avoid occasions of sin?

-Apart from avoiding occasions of sin we can also strengthen ourselves against evil in many ways.
+Apart from avoiding occasions of sin, we can also strengthen ourselves against evil in many ways.
 We can pray to overcome evil.
 The greatest prayer is the Mass.
-During one of his Wednesday audiences on June 1st 1983 Pope John Paul said,
+During his Wednesday audience on June 1, 1983, Pope John Paul said,

 Every Eucharistic Celebration is stronger than all the evil in the Universe.
 It means real, concrete accomplishment of redemption and even deeper reconciliation of sinful man with God in prospect of a better world.